-When used in wedding bands and engagement rings, baguette diamond diamonds exhibit elegant sophistication with a uniquely timeless appeal that dates back to the Art Deco era.
+When used in wedding bands and engagement rings, baguette diamond rings exhibit elegant sophistication with a uniquely timeless appeal that dates back to the Art Deco era.
 The Art Deco movement of the 1920s introduced an aesthetic based on clean lines, geometric forms, and understated elegance rooted in fine craftsmanship.
 The baguette diamond cut was developed in this world.

 As a result of this era's popularity, baguette diamonds have remained a popular accent stone for engagement rings and wedding bands alike.